Hi Sweet Friends,

 - Cauliflower

 Vitamin C is an acid (ascorbic to be exact), and acids increase the bioavailability of iron.
-One research study showed that by adding just 63 milligrams of vitamin C (the amount in ½ of a bell pepper or 1 small navel orange) to a meal, iron absorption from plant foods tripled.
 Bottom line: Increase iron absorption and add these foods to your plate with foods high in iron every day!

 Foods that Inhibit Iron Absorption

-On the flip side, absorption of iron-rich plant foods can be decreased when certain foods are part of the meal.
+Absorption of plant-based iron can be decreased when certain foods are part of the meal.
 But, keep in mind that unless you’re genuinely iron deficient and need to maximize iron absorption at every turn, these foods and supplements in your diet shouldn’t make a big impact on your iron status.

 Tannins

-Tannins found in herbal teas, peppermint tea, red grapes, chocolate, and coffee inhibit absorption of iron (study here).
-But, consuming these foods an hour before or an hour after the iron-rich meal does not affect iron absorption.
+Tannins found in herbal teas, peppermint tea, red grapes, chocolate, and coffee reduce iron absorption (study here).
+So you should avoid drinking coffee, red wine, tea etc. while eating foods high in iron.
+However, consuming these foods an hour before or an hour after the iron-rich meal does not affect iron absorption.

 Phytates

-Phytates bind to non-heme iron and lower its absorption.
+Phytates bind to plant-based iron and lower its absorption.
 But soaking, fermenting, sprouting, and cooking all reduce phytate content by 50-75%.
-So, the chance of phytates truly affecting iron status is pretty slim, especially since most plant foods contain some iron and only a few raw plant-based foods contain notable levels of phytates.
+So, the chance of phytates truly affecting iron absorption is pretty slim, especially since most plant foods contain some iron and only a few raw plant-based foods contain notable levels of phytates.

-Here are some foods that impact nonheme iron absorption:
+Here are some foods that impact iron absorption:

 - Egg Protein (both the yolk and the white)